 Migrate SQL Server workloads to the cloud at the lowest TCO

 Use Azure to reduce cloud spend with scalable compute capacity at deep discounts

 Take advantage of highly available, scalable, and secure cloud infrastructure with Azure—and only pay for the resources that you use

 Read the documentation on building scalable applications with virtual machine scale sets

 Frequently asked questions

-The process of creating a software-based, or "virtual" version of something—whether that be compute, storage, networking, servers, or apps—is called virtualization.
-Virtualization as a technology enjoys a lengthy history, and today, it's still very relevant to building a cloud computing strategy.
-So, virtualization is the process, and the machines made using that process are most commonly called virtual machines or just VMs.
+The process of creating a software-based or "virtual" version of something — whether that be compute, storage, networking, servers or apps — is called virtualisation.
+Virtualisation as a technology enjoys a lengthy history and today it's still very relevant to building a cloud computing strategy.
+So, virtualisation is the process, and the machines made using that process are most commonly called virtual machines or just VMs.